Ztoritz/Bilnycklar-Tech-Website/DEPLOYMENT.md

 ### 3. Build and Deploy
 1. Trigger the deployment from Coolify dashboard
 2. Monitor the build logs for any errors
-3. Once deployed, verify the website is accessible at https://bilnycklar.tech
+3. Once deployed, verify the website is accessible at https://bilnyckel.tech

 ### 4. Post-Deployment Verification
-- [ ] Website loads correctly at bilnycklar.tech
+- [ ] Website loads correctly at bilnyckel.tech
 - [ ] All images and assets are loading
 - [ ] Navigation works properly
 - [ ] Mobile responsiveness is maintained